Pelux is build on top of multiple sources, they are described on an

 It should be noted that the regular image is not a production ready image.
 For a production project, it is recommended to create an image that can be based on the PELUX image to begin with, but one will probably want to create a custom image eventually, as the project evolves further and further away from vanilla PELUX.
 For example, a PELUX-based image has an empty root password and an ssh server installed by default.

 If the variant contains only the target, a minimal image will be available to be built with no graphics layer.
-If the variant contains the target name,
+If the variant contains the target name, and the suffix

 -qtauto, the minimal image will be available to be build as well as the image containing Qt Automotive.